-For every assessment task which contributes to an award of the University or to determining whether a student may proceed to a subsequent stage of study, there are one or more internal examiner(s) appointed by the relevant Faculty Management Team.
+For every assessment task which contributes to an award of the University or to determining whether a student may proceed to a subsequent stage of study, there are one or more internal examiner(s) appointed by the management team of the relevant Faculty.
 The internal examiner(s) are responsible for marking the assessment in relation to the stated criteria for the assessment, any agreed marking scheme and the qualitative marking descriptors and marks scale.